Residue sums for superconformal indices: Convergent residue sums

-Taking $k\to \infty$, we see that the contribution of the origin vanishes.\footnote{Similar arguments have appeared in the context of the 3d superconformal index in \cite{Hwang:2012jh,Benini:2013yva}.
-However, in these works the key ingredient to the argument appeaers to be the presence of fundamental matter and a non-zero Fayet-Iliopoulos (FI) parameter.
+where the right hand side reflects the leading order of the integral in the $q$--expansion.
+Taking $k\to \infty$, it follows that the contribution of the origin is vanishing.\footnote{Similar arguments have appeared in the context of the 3d superconformal index in \cite{Hwang:2012jh,Benini:2013yva}.
+However, in these works the key ingredient to the argument appears to be the presence of fundamental matter and a non-zero Fayet-Iliopoulos (FI) parameter.
 Such a parameter can only be turned on when the gauge group contains a $U(1)$ factor.
-In our case, we see that the reduced measure plays a role similar to the FI parameter in their case, but clearly works for $SU(N)$ gauge groups without fundamental matter as well.} We thus observe the close connection between the convergence of the residue sum of an infinite tower of poles accumulating at the origin, and the vanishing of the contribution at the origin.
+In our case, we see that the reduced measure plays a role similar to the FI parameter in their case, but also works for $SU(N)$ gauge groups without fundamental matter.} We thus observe the close connection between the convergence of a residue sum associated with an infinite tower of poles accumulating at the origin, and the vanishing of a potential contribution from the origin.

 Let us also analyze convergence properties of the residue sum for the subsequent integration, over $s_{N-2}$, again keeping fixed all other $s_i$, at $|s_i|=1$.
 To this end, we write the index after the $s_{N-1}$ integration in the schematic form